shadow/shadow.github.io/design/index.md

 Real Applications as Shadow Plug-ins
 ====================================

-Shadow is a discrete-event simulator that runs **real applications** like [Tor][tor]{: target="_blank"} .
+Shadow is a discrete-event simulator that runs **real applications** like [Tor][tor] .
 Shadow links to real application software and **natively executes the application code** during simulation, providing faithful experiments and accurate results.
 Shadow models and runs distributed networks using these applications on a single Linux machine, easing experiment management while keeping the focus on the results.

 What are Plug-ins?
 ------------------